huntabyte/unetlab.github.io/_posts/2017-01-01-eve-ng-alpha-released.md

 - Q: How to trun on/off UKSM and how to see if it is on or off?
 - A: Check if UKSM enable or not in the status screen
-	- echo 0 > /sys/kernel/mm/uksm/run - disable
+	- "echo 0 > /sys/kernel/mm/uksm/run" without quotes to disable
-	- echo 1 > /sys/kernel/mm/uksm/run - enable
+	- "echo 1 > /sys/kernel/mm/uksm/run" without quotes to enable

 ## Features of this release